mattupstate/cubric/README.md

 # Cubric

-Cubric allows you to easily create and configure servers for Python projects on Amazon EC2 or Rackspace Cloud Servers.
+Cubric allows you to easily create servers, configure servers and deploy WSGI applications on Amazon EC2 or Rackspace Cloud Servers using [Fabric](http://www.fabfile.org) and [Cusine](https://github.com/sebastien/cuisine).
 With a small amount of configuration you can create servers and deploy applications with great ease!
-For example, you could create a new staging server and deploy your WSGI application to it with the following terminal command:
+For example, you could create a new staging server and deploy your WSGI application to it with the following, single terminal command:

     $ fab -c rcfile.staging create_server create_app_context deploy